Purchases made through links earn us a small commission, at no extra cost to you.

-End your night with another walk along the Danube to see Budapest’s famous bridges and landmarks beautifully illuminated at night.
+End your night with another walk along the Danube to see Budapest’s famous bridges and landmarks beautifully illuminated in golden light.

 Day 3: Explore Gellért Hill, Andrássy Avenue, Heroes Square and Széchenyi Spa

 Start your final day in Budapest with a walk up the historic Gellért Hill.
 This is another great place to enjoy beautiful views the city, while also learning a bit about Budapest’s past.
-There are many important monuments on Gellért Hill, most notably the Liberty Monument.
+There are many important monuments on Gellért Hill, most notably the Liberty Monument and the Gellért Monument.

 Next, make your way over to the Pest side of the city.
 If you’d like, visit St. Stephen’s Basilica before beginning your walk down Andrássy Avenue.